-These impacts from the college and its students stem from different industry sectors and spread throughout the regional economy.
-Table 2.9 displays the total impact of Southwestern by each industry sector based on their two-digit NAICS code.
-The table shows the total impact of operations, construction, students, and alumni, as shown in Table 2.8, broken down by each industry sector's individual impact on the regional economy using processes outlined earlier in this chapter.
-By showing the impact from individual industry sectors, it is possible to see in finer detail the industries that drive the greatest impact on the regional economy from the college's spending and from where Southwestern alumni are employed.
-For example, Southwestern's spending and alumni in the Retail Trade industry sector generated an impact of \$15 million in FY 2018-19.
+These impacts from the colleges and their students stem from different industry sectors and spread throughout the state economy.
+Table 2.9 displays the total impact of Oregon's Community Colleges by each industry sector based on their two-digit NAICS code.
+The table shows the total impact of operations, construction, students, and alumni, as shown in Table 2.8, broken down by each industry sector's individual impact on the state economy using processes outlined earlier in this chapter.
+By showing the impact from individual industry sectors, it is possible to see in finer detail the industries that drive the greatest impact on the state economy from the colleges' spending and from where alumni are employed.
+For example, spending by Oregon's Community Colleges and alumni in the Retail Trade industry sector generated an impact of \$1.2 billion in FY 2018-19.

-TABLE 2.9: TOTAL SOUTHWESTERN IMPACT BY INDUSTRY, FY 2018-19
+TABLE 2.9: TOTAL OREGON'S COMMUNITY COLLEGES IMPACT BY INDUSTRY, FY 2018-19